First Nations of the region

 Access to country still presents challenges to several First Nations who need access to their lands to care for Country.
 Currently, there are 16 First Nations Groups recognised by either State or Federal legislation (you can learn more about First Nations’ cultural heritage and Native Title by clicking the buttons below).

-All sixteen First Nations were invited to participate in consultations about the CQSS2030 in March 2021.
-Consultation on natural resource management to date was expressed as long overdue but participants were willing to exercise trust and build relationships to ensure their concerns, interests and recommendations were better integrated in current and future natural resource planning and management.
 A key difference between western and First Nation’s approaches to planning and management is the line drawn between culture and nature.
 For First Nations, there is no division; the whole landscape is cultural, and people and Country are inseparable from one another.
+Get to know and understand how each Group is caring for Country by clicking on the tiles below the map.

 We believe that the whole landscape should be considered a cultural site as Kanolu People and Country